Resources

 A few patient organizations include*:

-Some of these groups run private social media/Facebook groups that include families with children living with pLGG.
-Finding connections through any of these groups is simply a tap away.
+Some of these groups run private social media groups for families with children living with pLGG on platforms like Facebook.

 *This is not a comprehensive list of resources and is provided for reference only.